 What’s App Store Page Conversion Rate?

 App store browsing, or organic search, remains the most popular method for finding and downloading new apps.
 The number of apps is growing with a rate so rapid that an average Android user now has a choice of 1.6 million apps on Google Play.
-For iOS it’s a bit less – but no less than 1.5 M. While little is known about the precise workings of the search algorithm, mobile growth hackers are on a continuous quest to find new ways to turn lookers into buyers.
+For iOS it’s a bit less – but no less than 1.5 M. While little is known about the precise workings of the search algorithm and app store SEO, mobile growth hackers are on a continuous quest to find new ways to turn lookers into buyers.
 They ideate, A/B test, optimize, and engage in other ASO (App Store Optimization) activities to increase the conversion rate from page views to app installs.

 At SplitMetrics, we help publishers get the visual component of their app store page right.
 Whether visitors discover your page via organic search or through an ad campaign, we want to make sure you have all the right creatives in place.
-That is, you have the best-performing icon, screenshots, description, video preview, and other elements of the page.
+That is, you have the best-performing icon, app store screenshots, description, video preview, and other elements of the page.
 When visitors come to your app page, you will convert and conquer.

 In 2015 we conducted over 300 experiments across multiple app categories.
 The data we’re sharing comes from 10 million iOS and Android users from our clients’ A/B tests on icons, screenshots, description, and other elements of the app store page.
 The median conversion rates we give you as industry benchmarks are based on the data from Games, Entertainment, Social Networking, Education, Health and Fitness, Travel, and Music categories.
 These categories were most represented in our experiments, so the sample size could provide statistically significant data.
 By talking about app store page conversion rate in this post, I’m referring to the number of app downloads divided by the number of app page views, shown as percentage.